 Kaleidoscope – Background and Overview

-Kaleidoscope was formed in response to a clear need and driven by Professor Alan Clark who was a dedicated and passionate medical professional, who had a spinal cord injury.
+Kaleidoscope was formed in response to a clear need and driven by Professor Alan Clarke who was a dedicated and passionate medical professional, who had a spinal cord injury.
 As a result of the foundational work he completed the service was implemented at Burwood Spinal Unit in 2003 and followed at Auckland Spinal Rehabilitation Unit in 2006.

 Kaleidoscope is an early intervention and restorative vocational rehabilitation program that provides detailed career advice and planning, educational support and works to reduce the fear of work and remove barriers.
 We are dedicated to getting people who have a spinal cord injury or acquired illness into meaningful and sustainable employment.
 Services delivered are specialist work support, both to acute patients and community clients.